ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Conclusion and Discussion

-Our experiments show that \ours performs positive congruent training by reducing negative flips with large logit displacement and reducing the variance of logits from the ensemble estimates.
-But there could still be negative flip samples with small logit displacement.
-As discussed in \cref{sec:probe:landscape} and observed in experiments, both \ours and the ensemble paragon are not able to address the negative flips caused by the difference of representation landscape caused by architectural change.
-Mitigating this would require further analysis of the influence of neural network architecture design in PC training.
-Another limitation of \ours is that the training cost is still higher than the normal training process of a classification model update, due to the additional training of the ensemble and online inference of the ensemble logits, calling for further efficiency improvement.
+Our experiments show that \elodi performs positive congruent training by reducing negative flips with large logit displacement and reducing the variance of logits from the ensemble estimates.
+This behavior can be transferred to single models through the \elodi method can benefit updates with single models.

+As discussed in~\cref{sec:probe:landscape} and later observed in experiments, the difference in representation landscape could still lead to non-zero NFR in the updates even with \elodi, which requires future works on in-depth characterizing of representation landscape change between model architectures.
+Another limitation of \elodi is that the training cost is still higher than the normal training process of a classification model update, due to the additional training of the ensemble and online inference of the ensemble logits, calling for further efficiency improvement.